Dr Rachel Simmonds receives prestigious Wellcome Trust Investigator Award

 The University of Surrey is delighted to announce that Dr Rachel Simmonds, Lecturer in Immunopathogenesis from the School of Biosciences and Medicine, has received a highly prestigious Investigator Award in Science from the Wellcome Trust for her research on the neglected tropical disease, Buruli ulcer.
-These highly competitive awards provide substantial funding for innovative scientists with an excellent track record who prove they can drive advances in their field.

 Dr Simmonds’ group studies the ‘flesh-eating’ bacteria that causes Buruli ulcer called Mycobacterium ulcerans, particularly a toxic chemical by-product called mycolactone.
 She has made important breakthroughs in the fight against the disease by discovering mycolactone's mechanism of action, as well as a link to blood clotting that might be a important driver of disease progression.